-It wasn’t long before his childhood bullies came along.
+It wasn’t long before his childhood bullies came along to shove him against the alley wall.
 They had been regular neighborhood kids.
-Kids who had the fortune of being unaware of who Nico truly was.
-Where the bullying started, Nico didn’t know.
-Maybe it’d been when they saw him crying at school after one of Nico’s friends got a paper cut.
+Kids who had the fortune of being unaware of who he truly was.

-Nico barely had the chance to wipe his tears on his sleeve before he was shoved up against the wall.
-He smelled garlic on the ringleader’s breath, which made him tear up even more.
+Nico barely had the chance to wipe his tears on his sleeve before he was grabbed by the scruff.
+The garlic smell laced in with the ringleader’s breath made him tear up even more.

 “What, you gonna cry some more?” the ringleader sneered.
 “Cry some more, crybaby Nico.”

 A shadow passed over them.
-They turned their heads and found someone standing at the mouth of the alleyway, shrouded in light.
+They turned their heads and found a figure standing at the mouth of the alleyway, shrouded in light.
 A small figure with ruffled hair the color of wine, with chubby cheeks spotted with freckles.

-“You, kid front and center, you named Pietra?” came the voice from the figure.
+“You, kid front and center, ya named Pietra?” came the voice from the figure.

 Pietra released Nico and rolled up his sleeve.
 “Yeah, that’s me.
 What of it?”
 He crossed his arms.
 “What, Nico, you can’t even fight your own fights?”
 Pietra stalked forward and studied the figure closely before he laughed.
 “And you got a girl to help you?”